DrAcula27/CookBook/README.md

 > Per Scholas - Week 14 - Full Stack (MERN) - MODULE 3 PROJECT: Cook Book

 > This is the third and final major project through my Software Engineering course at Per Scholas.
-It is a fully functional web application that allows users to search for, favorite, and create their own recipes.
+It is a fully functional web application that allows users to search for, view, and save recipes.

 ## Features